Istanbul, Turkey cruise port

 Piers & Tendering by Cruise Line

-Most cruise ships dock at Galataport, the modern terminal built into the Karaköy waterfront in 2021.
+All cruise ships dock at Galataport, the modern underground terminal on the Karaköy waterfront — no tendering, no transfers.

 Cruise LineTypical Berth / ArrivalDock or Tender